MathEXLab/PySPOD/docs/source/index.rst

 Postprocessing module
 =====================

-The postprocessing module is intended to provide some limited support to post-process the data and results produced by **pyspod**.
+The postproc module is intended to provide some limited support to post-process the data and results produced by **pyspod**.
 The key routines implemented are

-.. automodule:: pyspod.postprocessing
+.. automodule:: pyspod.utils.postproc
 	:members: find_nearest_freq,
 			  find_nearest_coords,
 			  get_modes_at_freq,